BlazingFire/Udacity_Advanced_Lane_Finding/project_writeup(README).md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 I have a function `poly_rl_coeff()` which is called by the functions from the previous section to calculate the radius of curvature of the lanes, I also return col(Centre of lane) from those function and use it calculate relative position of the vehicle with respect to centre of the lane.
+Position is calculated as per the bottom part of projected line(closest to camera).

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.